Namyalg/C-DSA/README.md

 # DSA
-This repo consists of all codes related to DSA
+This repo consists of codes related to Data Structures, their implementation and my understanding.
+Major work done in C (for college) some in Python and C++